Brechin Victoria F.C.

 Up until the end of the 2005–06 season, they played in Tayside Division One of the Scottish Junior Football Association's East Region.
 The SJFA restructured prior to the 2006–07 season, and Vics found themselves in the twelve-team East Region, North Division.
 They finished 12th in their first season in the division.
-They currently play in the East Region Premier League North League after league re-construction.
+They currently play in the Midlands Football League.

 The team are managed since October 2018 by former Scotland Junior international goalkeeper Iain Ross.